Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/aberration/red-slaad.md

 NoteIcon: monster
 BestiaryType: aberration
 SourceType: Bestiary
-BookSource: Monster Manual p.
-276, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk
+BookSource: "Monster Manual p.
+276, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk"
 ---
 # [Red Slaad](2-Mechanics/CLI/bestiary/aberration/red-slaad.md)
 *Source: Monster Manual p.
 276, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk*